aitorarjona/lithops-worker-pool/README.md

-# lithops-worker-pool
+# Serverless worker pool with Lithops
-Implementation of a worker pool with a job queue and stateful workers on Lithops
+Implementation of a worker pool with a job queue and stateful workers on Lithops.